 The proposed increase in height will not change the character of the vehicles accessing the site but it will increase the traffic generated from the property.
 Notwithstanding the foregoing, the applicant does not anticipate the impact to be overly burdensome.
 From a transportation perspective, the adjacency to the MARTA station, the proximity to the I-285 interchange and the distance from single family neighborhoods make the site the logical location for increased height and high intensity use.
-The proximity to the MARTA station and the proposed pedestrian connection from the project to the MARTA station will g.
-Whether adequate provision has been made for refuse and service areas; and h.
-Whether the proposed building as a result of its proposed height will create a negative shadow impact on any adjoining lot or building.
+The proximity to the MARTA station and the proposed pedestrian connection from the project to the MARTA station will encourage transit ridership to help mitigate the transportation impact.
+The applicant is performing a traffic study to submit to document the traffic impact of this project and the traffic study will be provided prior to public hearings.